IIIF/cookbook-recipes/README.md

 [JSON-LD]() | [View in Universal Viewer]() | [View in Mirador]() | [View in Tify]() | [View in IIIF Curation Viewer]()

 The `manifest` parameter allows you to pass a relative link to the manifest and the `viewers` parameter is a list of Viewer links to show.
-Delete any viewers that don't support the recipe and remove the `viewers` parameter entirely if no viewers support the recipe.
+For the Viewers property you have the following options:

+ * Include a comma set of viewers.
+You must do this if there is partial support for one viewer.
+ * Leave the viewers property empty if no viewer supports this functionality. e.g. `viewers=""`
+ * Or if you want to take the list of supported viewers from the header `viewers` property remove this property.

 #### Include JSON Viewer
 This will embed a JavaScript JSON viewer which will show line numbers and format the JSON.
 A basic example is as follows: